Introduction

 Once it's done, you will be able to rename this new View by using the contextual menu on top.
 Let's change its name to MyView.

-Now that you have your newly created View, you're free to add sorting and filtering conditions in order to display the records you want, the way you want.
+Now that you have your newly created View, you're free to add sorting and filtering conditions to display the records you want, the way you want.

 To do so, select your View and apply the desired Filters and/or Sorting criteria.
-Note they will be only applied to this View and you probably will end up displaying less records than what you had before with the Main View.
+Note they will be only applied to this View, and you probably will end up displaying fewer records than what you had before with the Main View.

-Some option that could be added, considering the sample database for instance:
+Some options that could be added, considering the sample database, for instance:

 - show artworks from a specific year